Logius-standaarden/NL-GOV-profile-for-CloudEvents/Preface.md

-Note: the format used is the format used by the Logius Centrum voor standaarden (e.g. [NL GOV Assurance profile for OAuth 2.0](https://publicatie.centrumvoorstandaarden.nl/api/oauth/)).
-This makes it easier for reviewers to assess things.
-The format may also be used to publish the profile in the future.

 ## Dutch government profile for CloudEvents
 This profile is based upon the CloudEvents 1.0.1 specification [[CloudEvents]] as published by the [Serverless Working Group](https://github.com/cncf/wg-serverless) of the
  [Cloud Native Computing Foundation](https://www.cncf.io/).